-Who can get a sexual abuse restraining order?
-Can a minor get an order?
+Who can file for a sexual abuse protective order?

-You can file for a sexual abuse restraining order if you are the victim of sexual abuse.
-You can also file on behalf of an unemancipated minor if you are the minor’s parent or guardian.1 A minor is “unemancipated” if s/he is under the age of 18 and has not gone through the court process to be “emancipated,” which is when the judge decides that s/he is a legal adult even though s/he is under age 18.
+You can file for a sexual abuse protective order if you are the victim of sexual abuse, as defined by law.
+You can also file on behalf of a minor if you are the minor’s parent or guardian.1

-Can I get a sexual abuse restraining order against a minor?
+Can I get a sexual abuse protective order against a minor?

 What are the steps involved with getting a sexual abuse restraining order?